immortal/multiwriter/README.md

 # multiwriter
-concurrent writer that duplicates its writes to all the provided writers
+Concurrent writer that duplicates its writes to all the provided writers, similar to the Unix tee(1) command.